The home of UK patient safety: the leading annual meeting for those at the forefront of safety, quality and clinical excellence

 Ben Allen,GP, Birley Health centre

-What was new for 2026
+What's new for 2026

 1. Learn from Award-winning projects: Lightning talks and interaction with shortlisted and winning organisations from the Patient Safety Awards, enabling you to replicate their results